-One of the benefits of Synthetics is the ability to finely train our deep neural networks.
+One of the benefits of Synthetics is the ability to finally train our deep neural networks.
 Autonomous vehicles need to be able to correctly identify important objects in the real world, such as stop signs, lane markings, and other cars.
 Millions of different images of those objects need to be fed into a DNN in order to properly train the DNN.
 One method for gathering those images and training the DNN is to physically collect images of objects in the real world.
-This is an expensive, tedious, and time consuming task, and ultimately, there tends to be a 20%-25% margin of error with this collected data.
+This is an expensive, tedious, and time-consuming task, and ultimately, there tends to be a 20%-25% margin of error with this collected data.
 A stop sign with an element of noise, such as graffiti, damage, or an obstruction like a tree branch, will not register to the DNN properly.

-The solution to this real-world noise is to use synthetic data to first train and highly tune the DNN.
+The solution to this real-world noise is to use synthetic data to the first train and highly tune the DNN.
 By training the DNN on simulated and flawless data, the DNN learns to accurately identify an object.
 Noise can then be gradually introduced to the DNN and not cause as much confusion to the system.
 This approach can improve DNN performance greatly.

 Synthetics Map Exchange Modeling

 With Synthetics, we are building a crowdsourcing model that allows for experimentation with multiple variables respective to fundamental traffic flow.